Examples of topologically unknotted tori

 \section{Abstract}

 We show that certain smooth tori with group $\Z$ in $S^4$ have exteriors with standard equivariant intersection forms, and so are topologically unknotted.
-These include the turned 1-twist-spun tori in the 4-sphere constructed by Boyle, the union of the genus one Seifert surface of Cochran and Davis, that has no slice derivative, with a ribbon disc, and any torus with precisely four critical points.
+These include the turned 1-twist-spun tori in the 4-sphere constructed by Boyle, the union of the genus one Seifert surface of Cochran and Davis that has no slice derivative with a ribbon disc, and tori with precisely four critical points whose middle level set is a 2-component link with vanishing Alexander polynomial.
 This gives evidence towards the conjecture that all $\Z$-surfaces in $S^4$ are topologically unknotted, which is open for genus one and two.
-It is unclear whether these tori are smoothly unknotted.
-The double cover of $S^4$ branched along any of these surfaces is a potentially exotic copy of $S^2 \times S^2$ that cannot be distinguished from $S^2 \times S^2$ using Seiberg--Witten invariants.
+It is unclear whether these tori are smoothly unknotted, except for tori with four critical points whose middle level set is a split link.
+The double cover of $S^4$ branched along any of these surfaces is a potentially exotic copy of $S^2 \times S^2$, and, in the case of turned twisted tori, we show they cannot be distinguished from $S^2 \times S^2$ using Seiberg--Witten invariants.